 C.10.
-Risk sensitivities
+RISK SENSITIVITIES

 The Companies carry out stress and scenario testing as part of the ORSA process.
-The 2020 ORSA process included assessing the base solvency position and the projected solvency position over the business planning period following adverse stress scenarios, chosen in order to reflect extreme outcomes for the higher risk exposures of the Companies.
+The 2021 ORSA process included the assessing of the base solvency position and the projected solvency position over the business planning period following adverse stress scenarios, chosen in order to reflect extreme outcomes for the higher risk exposures of the Companies.